-Locals commonly refer to these Northern communities of Fort McMurray as the "North side of the bridge" or simply
+Locals commonly refer to the Northern communities of Fort McMurray as the "North side of the bridge" or simply

 lumped together as "the NW".
-A popular choice for young families given the access to schools, restaurants,
+A popular choice for young families with access to schools, restaurants,

 shopping, amenities and services.